 In California, Penal Code (PC) §148.3 lists the specific penalties for making a prank 911 call.
 The penal code makes it illegal for California residents to report or cause someone else to report an emergency that is knowingly fake to a government agency.

-The statute lists prank emergency calls as a misdemeanor that can result in $1,000 in fines and up to one year in county jail.
-However, if you make a fake 911 call that causes severe bodily injury or wrongful death, your misdemeanor can increase to a felony.
-Punishments for this type of felony include up to $10,000 in fines and three years in county jail.
+Misdemeanor prank 911 calls can result in $1,000 in fines and up to one year in county jail.
+However, if you make a fake 911 call that causes severe bodily injury or wrongful death, your misdemeanor can increase to a felony with up to $10,000 in fines and three years in county jail.

-Other Penalties for a Swatting or Prank 911 Call Conviction
+Other Penalties After a Prank 911 Call Conviction

 When you are convicted of a criminal offense, it is not only your criminal sentence and penalties that you need to be concerned with.
-The fact is, a guilty verdict will influence virtually every aspect of your life for years to come.
+A guilty verdict will influence virtually every aspect of your life for years to come.

-When you apply for a new job, are seeking approval for housing, or are looking to further your career, you may be required to pass a background check.
-If a conviction for a criminal offense is returned, you may be passed over for these opportunities and find yourself stuck in a vicious cycle.
+When you apply for a new job, seek housing approval, or seek to further your career, you may be required to pass a background check.
+If a conviction for a criminal offense is returned, you may be passed over for these opportunities and find yourself stuck in a vicious cycle where you can’t move ahead in life.

 For a free legal consultation, call (310) 896-2723